Vultraz/Shadows_of_Deception/readme.md

 Installing lp8
 --------------------------------------------------------------------------------

-Shadows of Deception requires another Battle for Wesnoth add-on, 8680’s Lua Pack (internally referred to as “lp8”).
-It may be found [on GitHub] [5] and on the Battle for Wesnoth official add-on server.
+Shadows of Deception requires another Wesnoth add-on, 8680’s Lua Pack (internally referred to as “lp8”).
+It may be found [on GitHub] [5] and on the official Wesnoth add-ons server.

-A copy of lp8 is included with the released versions of SoD that are made available on Battle for Wesnoth’s official add-ons servers.
+A copy of lp8 is included with released versions of SoD available on the add-ons server.
+However, players who install SoD via Git must install lp8 manually.

-Players who install SoD via Git must install lp8 manually.
 If you install SoD via Git, you should either:

 * Install lp8 externally to SoD:
-  * Install lp8 via Battle for Wesnoth’s add-ons manager, or…
+  * Install lp8 via Wesnoth’s add-ons manager, or…
   * Clone lp8’s Git repository, and create a symbolic link to its `8680s_Lua_Pack` directory in the same directory into which you cloned SoD’s Git repository (the link should also be named `8680s_Lua_Pack`).